gvwilson/sensibleadventures/shapers/story.md

     -   Dockety: "Since this is already holding the plates, shall it help clear the table?"
     -   Dockety sees the picture of Papa Roo
     -   "This is in Heck."

+## To Do

+-   A few things have to go wrong for Sindy
+    -   Luck shapers don't always shape it their way - that's why people fear them

 ## Quotes